 The Benefits of Feeding Your Dog Primarily or Entirely on Raw Food

 The benefits of feeding your dog primarily or entirely on raw food are amazing.
 Dogs who eat raw food have a much better immune system and are less likely to get diseases than dogs who eat only commercial food.
-They also have a shinier coat, maintain a healthy weight and have good oral health.
-Changing your dog’s diet and nutrition plan can be confusing, so this article will give you the easiest way to do it: just slowly adding raw food into their diet!
+They also have a shinier coat, maintain a healthy weight, and have good oral health.
+Changing your dog’s diet and nutrition plan can be confusing, so this article will give you the easiest way to do it: slowly adding raw food into their diet!

 The Top Five Health Benefits of Feeding Your Dog Raw Food

 Just like us, dogs experience many health benefits from eating a healthy, balanced diet – and the top five health benefits are listed below:

 A strong immune system is crucial for every living animal, including humans and dogs.
 Feeding your dog a raw diet can help their immune system strengthen and work at an optimal level.
 The stronger the immune system, the better protection your dog has against short-term and long-term diseases, illnesses, and infections!

 2. Cleaner Teeth

 Raw bones are great for oral health as they scrape away tartar and plaque from your dog’s teeth.
 Cleaning their teeth with raw bones also helps improve tooth and gum health – which is a good thing, considering that dental problems can be very costly to treat.
 Just like us, dogs should brush their teeth every day – and the best way to do that for your dog is by giving them some raw bones to chew on!